EverLand1/9300-8i_IT-Mode/README.md

 [(Video) Hardware RAID Is Dead](https://www.youtube.com/watch?v=l55GfAwa8RI)

 ### Warning: Before proceeding, do note that this is a risky process.
-Issues with firmware flashes can render your card “bricked” and unusable/ unrecoverable.
-We will not be held responsible if this happens to your card.
+Issues with firmware flashes can render your card “bricked” and unusable/unrecoverable.
+I will not be held responsible if this happens to your card.
 By following this guide, you accept all risks of damaging your card.

 ## Required Items
 - Circuit Board Jumper Pin
 - USB Flash Drive
 - [Rufus Software](https://rufus.ie/en/ "Rufus")

 ## 1. Getting the Files
 Download all four of these files from this repo and put them on a USB drive.
 They are necessary for this guide.